astroprofsmith/intromodern.github.io/_sources/c10force.md

 no built in speed limit.

-To fix these problems, we need to cast Equation {eq}`Newton2nd` in 4vector form.
+To fix these problems, we need to cast Equation {eq}`Newton2nd` in four-vector form.
 Then we can predict the acceleration of objects near the speed of light and characterize their motion.

 ## Newton's Second Law with Four Vectors